 Youth Field Trips to the Farm

-We offer year-round field trips for youth of all ages and abilities to learn about regenerative agriculture hands-on, with curriculum opportunities linking the farm to state and national education standards in STEAM, the arts, nutrition, and more.
+We offer year-round field trips for youth of all ages and abilities to learn on-farm, hands-on about regenerative agriculture.

 From planting seeds and harvesting, mulching and building soil, to making compost and tending the chickens, your field trip will be centered around the seasons and rhythm of the farm, which means hands-on field trip activities are based on the season as well as farm needs.